Back to Earth (Cat Stevens album): Background

 On 8 December 1977 Stevens was awarded the "Sun Peace Award" by the Symphony for the United Nations in New York City.
 On 23 December 1977 Stevens entered the Regent's Park Mosque in London and formally embraced Islam.

 On 4 July 1978, Steven Georgiou changed his name to Yusuf Islam.
 Although he wanted to retire from popular music after his religious conversion, Islam owed his record company Island/A&M one more "Cat Stevens" album under his recording contract.

 Yusuf recorded this album in November 1978, re-uniting with his producer from the early 1970s, Paul Samwell-Smith, and arranger Del Newman, which includes his guitarist, Alun Davies, also his drummer Gerry Conway, neither of whom had appeared on Stevens' previous 1977 album "Izitso".
 Alun co–wrote two new songs.
 The old team had now come back together to complete the final record.
 Recorded in several places including Sweet Silence Studios in Copenhagen, Long View Farm in Massachusetts, Advision Studios in London, and CBS in New York City, the album was completed at Le Studio in Quebec.

 At this point, Yusuf was praying five times daily and the sessions took on a melancholy edge, as it was implicitly understood that they were to be the last.
 On 3 December 1978, the album Back to Earth was released.
 The same day the album was released, Yusuf's father Stavros Georgiou died.
 As he was unwilling to promote the album Back to Earth with a tour, it peaked at only No. 33 on the Billboard charts, and its singles "Bad Brakes", and "Randy" made a poor showing in the charts.
 The UK single release, "Last Love Song", released on Island in February 1979, similarly failed to chart.
 All three singles were backed with the instrumental "Nascimento".
 It would be the singer's last album for 28 years, until An Other Cup was released in 2006.

 Back to Earth features a return to the acoustic guitar sound of Stevens' early 1970s albums like Tea for the Tillerman.
 Two of the songs, "Just Another Night" and "Last Love Song", express bitterness about how he was treated by the music industry, with lyrics such as "If you don't want me, maybe I don't want you."
 However, in the song Never, Stevens hints that he may return to music someday, "There's going to be another time; there's going to be another moment."
 Eventually, he would return to popular music.

-Island Records no longer control copyrights to post-1974 catalogue of Cat Stevens albums he recorded for Island, including Back to Earth.
-They're nowadays owned by Yusuf Islam himself through Cat-O-Log Records label.
+Island Records no longer control copyrights to post-1974 catalogue of Cat Stevens albums he recorded for Island, including Back to Earth, instead reverting to Yusuf Islam himself through his Cat-O-Log Records label.